Fsu0413/openssl-externalCMake/readme.md

 ## How to use this project?
 Or how to use CMake to build OpenSSL?

 Just typical CMake procedure will work.
+See [Mapping.md](Mapping.md) for argument mapping for OpenSSL original build parameters and CMake one.

 ## TODOs